Iobenguane I-131 or Crizotinib and Standard Therapy in Treating Younger Patients with Newly-Diagnosed High-Risk Neuroblastoma or Ganglioneuroblastoma

 ARM D: Patients receive treatment identical to Arm A.

-INDUCTION THERAPY: Patients receive cyclophosphamide, topotecan, cisplatin, etoposide, vincristine, dexrazoxane, doxorubicin, and cyclophosphamide as in Arm A. Patients also receive crizotinib PO BID on days 1-21 of cycles 2-4 and days 1-8 of cycle 5 prior to HSCT #1 in the absence of disease progression or unacceptable toxicity.
+INDUCTION THERAPY: Patients receive cyclophosphamide, topotecan hydrochloride, cisplatin, etoposide phosphate, vincristine sulfate, dexrazoxane hydrochloride, doxorubicin hydrochloride, and cyclophosphamide as in Arm A. Patients also receive crizotinib PO BID on days 1-21 of cycles 2-4 and days 1-8 of cycle 5 prior to HSCT #1 in the absence of disease progression or unacceptable toxicity.

 HSCT#1: Patients receive thiotepa and cyclophosphamide as in Arm A. Patients also receive crizotinib PO BID until day -8 of HSCT#2 in the absence of disease progression or unacceptable toxicity.

-HSCT#2: Patients receive melphalan, etoposide, carboplatin as in Arm A. Crizotinib is restarted when external beam radiation is initiated, provided there is no evidence of disease progression or unacceptable toxicity.
+HSCT#2: Patients receive melphalan hydrochloride, etoposide phosphate, carboplatin as in Arm A. Crizotinib is restarted when external beam radiation is initiated, provided there is no evidence of disease progression or unacceptable toxicity.

 POST-CONSOLIDATION THERAPY: Patients receive sargramostim and dinutuximab as in Arm A-D. Patients also receive isotretinoin PO BID on days 11-24 of cycles 1-5 and days 15-28 of cycle 6, and crizotinib PO BID on days 1-28 of cycles 1-6 in the absence of disease progression or unacceptable toxicity.